top of page

 As technology tools and capabilities continue to develop, cybercriminals are also using these advancements to enhance their abilities to disrupt systems, steal data, and extort funds from vulnerable businesses and individuals.
 With the advent of AI (Artificial Intelligence) and ML (Machine Learning), it will be more important than ever to implement the strongest levels of protection available to secure your private information and mitigate breach in 2023 and beyond.
+Let's take a look at some cybercrime trends and the strategies cybercriminals are using to breach data privacy.

-10 Cybercriminal Strategies
+10 Top Cybercriminal Strategies

 Cybercriminals employ many strategies to invade your privacy, steal your identity, and breach your accounts.
-The following video provides an overview of the ten most common tactics cybercriminals are using in 2023.
+Here are 10 of the most commonly deployed:

 To mitigate the impact of a cybersecurity attack, the following critical risks should be considered, and an advance security protection plan put in place: